-Any way you look at it, 2020/21 is going to be a different year for private school recruitment.
-Remote learning like we’ve seen this year represents a sea change in the delivery of education.
-But with students and parents at home on their computers, it also represents an opportunity for private schools to recruit more strategically.
+Any way you look at it, 2020/21 is going to be a different year for independent school recruitment.
+Remote learning like we’ve seen this year represents a sea of change in the delivery of education.
+But with students and parents at home on their computers, it also represents an opportunity for independent schools to recruit more strategically.
 Here’s how.

 AT A GLANCE:

 - Measurement & analytics: Get the right answers with the right data